Olical/conjure/README.md

  * `:refresh` is used to configure the options to `ConjureRefresh`.
 Return a map containing your required configuration.
  * `:eval` is called just before an evaluation with the code as a string.
 You can alter that string and return the new version.
+ * `:completions` is called with the completion results from each connection.
+You can alter this list of completions any way you see fit!
+See below for an example that replaces a namespace of `foo.bar.baz` with `f.b.baz`.
  * `:result!` is run with a map of the `:code` that was called and the `:result` value as data.
 This can be sent off to [REBL][] or a similar tool.
 The return value of this function is ignored.
  * `:connect!` is run in every prepl when you execute `ConjureUp`.
 You can use this to start servers (or [REBL][]!), just make sure you set a flag or something to prevent it starting a new one on every `ConjureUp`.